After a decade in the business, here's my list of the best blogging tools for beginners and pros.

 Not sure you want to buy so many blogging tools?
 Hold back on this one for now.
 Learn how to use it for free first.

 Blogstomp is a much cheaper alternative to Adobe and much easier to learn how to use.
 You can use it to create collages or resize images with various presets, or as a batch.
 To be honest, I sometimes still use it when I'm in a rush and creating small pics as it's so fast.

 SEO Blogging Tools

-SEO means Search Engine Optimisation and it's a mix of strategy, tech and rewriting your work so that the search engines like Google can find and rank it more easily.
+SEO means Search Engine Optimization and it's a mix of strategy, tech and rewriting your work so that the search engines like Google can find and rank it more easily.